redis-field-engineering/dynatrace-activegate-for-redis-enterprise/README.md

 To create a new read-only user, first log in to the Redis Enterprise management console.

-1. Follow the procedure for [adding a new user](https://docs.redis.com/latest/rs/security/access-control/manage-users/add-users/).
+1. Follow the procedure for [adding a new user](https://docs.redis.com/latest/rs/security/access-control/manage-users/add-users/) to your Redis Enterprise cluster.
 1. When selecting the new user's role, be sure to choose *Cluster viewer*.
 1. For *Authentication*, select *Internal*.
 1. Give the user a descriptive name (e.g., `dynatrace-agent@example.com`).